ComPWA/tensorwaves/doc/install.rst

 from the `Python interpreter
 <https://docs.python.org/3/tutorial/interpreter.html>`_.
 Note that PyPI only
-allows you to install specific releases, so we recommend using the more dynamic, :ref:`'development mode' <install:Development mode>` instead.
+allows you to install `specific releases
+<https://pypi.org/project/tensorwaves/#history>`_, so we recommend using the
+more dynamic, :ref:`'development mode' <install:Development mode>` instead.

 Development mode